Donuts are Not on the Eat Healty List!

 Recently, college students everywhere have demanded healthier and higher quality food options.
 While it may be easy to grab that slice of pizza in the Café, FAU is now offered a wider variety of healthy options in the dining halls.
 FAU is located in Boca Raton, a city that is ideal for the health conscious.
 There are many healthy dining options surrounding FAU that have quickly become student favorites.

-Fresh Kitchen: Located on Military Trail, Fresh Kitchen is casual, counter service restaurant offering healthy, fast food.
+Fresh Kitchen: Located on Military Trail, Fresh Kitchen is a casual, counter service restaurant offering healthy, fast food.
 Fresh Kitchen strives to use local produce and proteins, therefore, their menu changes based on availability…

 J&J Fresh Kitchen: Located on N Federal Highway, Offers a variety of Juices, protein shakes, soups, salads, and wraps.
 J & J Fresh kitchen only uses local sources produce, therefore the menu can change based on what local produce is available that day.